Honestly, in the middle of days like these, you can’t fault anybody for just wanting a tree.

 1. The Whole “Night Before Advent” Kit is free for you right here [just scroll over the photo, and then click on download]

 2. The Free Printable Advent Calendar is here for you in red, or in snow blue or chalkboard black [just scroll over the photo that pops up, and then click on download]

-4. Only 2 Days till Advent & we open the pages of these books like an Advent Calendar & begin: The Greatest Gift (adult edition) and Unwrapping the Greatest Gift (family read aloud edition)
+4. Advent begins this weekend & we open the pages of these books like an Advent Calendar & begin: The Greatest Gift (adult edition) and Unwrapping the Greatest Gift (family read aloud edition)

 annnnd?
 The Wonder of the Greatest Gift (pop-up edition with your own 14 inch tree, 25 days of readings, 25 day advent flap calendar, hiding all 25 Biblically inspired ornaments!
 For any age)